-the FOUNDATIONSOF SUCCESS, "LAWS OF BUSINESS."
-The most successful and important book "How to do Business," published.
-A book for Yonng Men, Clerks, Merchante, Mechanics, Farmers and the Household.
-A com-plete business guide, stamily necessity, worth ion times the price.
-Agents everywhere are meeting with big success Address at once, J. H. CHAMBERS & CO., Chicago, III., and St. Louis, Mo.
-25-47
+FOUNDATIONS OF SUCCESS, "LAWS OF BUSINESS."

+The most successful and important book.
+"How to do Business." published.
+A book for Young Men.
+Cierks, Nerchanto, Mechanics, Farmers and the Household.
+A complete business guide, a family necessity, worth ten times its price.
+Agents everywhere are meeting, with the most its price. ha price.
+Agenta everywhere are meeting with hig success Address at once.
+J. H. CHAMBERS & CO., Chicago Ill., and St. Louis, Mo.